roe-dl/weewx-GTS/README.md

 ### Radiation energy

-'radiation' is a built-in observation type of WeeWX.
-This extension only provides an additional aggregation type to 'radiation'.
+'radiation' and 'maxSolarRad' are built-in observation types of WeeWX.
+This extension only
+provides an additional aggregation type to them.
 It is called 'energy_integral' and calculates the total energy received during the aggregation interval.